writethedocs/www/docs/sponsorship/slack.rst

 Contact
 -------

-Please email us at sponsorship@writethedocs.org in order to purchase a newsletter sponsorship.
+Please email us at sponsorship@writethedocs.org in order to purchase a Slack sponsorship.